assertpy/assertpy/README.md

 assert_that(people).extracting('first_name').contains('Fred','Joe')
 ```

-Additionally, the `extracting` method can accept a list of attributes to be extracted, in this case it returns a list of tuples:
+Additionally, the `extracting` helper can accept a list of attributes to be extracted, and will flatten them into a list of tuples:

 ```py
 assert_that(people).extracting('first_name', 'last_name').contains(('Fred','Smith'), ('Joe','Coder'))
 ```

-Lastly, `extracting` works on not just attributes, but also properties, and even zero-argument methods:
+Lastly, `extracting` works on not just class attributes, but also properties, and even zero-argument methods:

 ```py
 assert_that(people).extracting('name').contains('Fred Smith', 'Joe Coder') assert_that(people).extracting('say_hello').contains('Hello, Fred!', 'Joe writes code.')
 ```

-As noted above, `extracting` also works on a collection of dicts:
+As noted above, the `extracting` helper also works on a collection of dicts:

 ```py
 fred = {'first_name': 'Fred', 'last_name': 'Smith'}